 See Related: How to Attach Greenhouse Plastic to Metal Frame

 Sunlight is needed when growing sugar canes.
-However, there are times when the weather doesn’t go with the plan, or the actual climate where you live isn’t conducive to planting sugar canes.
+However, there are times when the weather doesn’t go with the plan, or the actual climate where you live isn’t conducive to planting sugar cane.

 The beauty of planting sugar cane indoors is we can control the plant’s environment.
 To mimic sunlight, we can get plant lights for indoor plants.
 Here are some of the plant lights you can get for your home: